hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/845_jnana_and_karma.md

 returns with infinite power, purity, and love — the God-Man.
 This is the use of the superconscious state.

 Wisdom can be practised even on a battlefield.
-The Gitâ was preached so.
+The Gitā was preached so.
 There are three states of mind: the active, the passive, and the serene.
 The passive state is characterised by slow vibrations; the active by quick vibrations, and the serene by the most intense vibrations of all.